As each season in the Wheel of the Year turns,

 The circle is the oldest architecture of belonging.

 No one at the top.
-No one at the center.

-Only a field of mirrors, each woman reflecting the Divine to the others.
+A field of mirrors, each woman reflecting the Divine to the others.

 We witness without fixing.
+We listen without judging.
+We hold without saving.

 That’s what makes it sacred.